 If your kitty has acne, here are some things you can do:

 • Work with your veterinarian (and if you can, a veterinary dermatologist) to determine the best treatment.
-That may include OTC ointment, prescription medication, or even antibiotics.
+For example, that may include OTC ointment, prescription medication, or even antibiotics.

 • Use a fine-tooth comb (like a flea comb) on your cat’s chin every day to keep it free from scabs and blackheads.